Eat Well Health helps Support at Home providers identify nutrition risk earlier

 Once a recommendation is in place, we handle the practical steps — documentation alignment, provider liaison, invoicing and delivery — to help ensure support is implemented consistently.

-Step 4: Provider involvement (kept simple)
+Step 4: Provider involvement kept simple

-- invoices and supporting documentation may be provided for processing
+- invoices and supporting documentation for processing

 - portal access may be limited to authorised staff only